 Additional reviews: Evolving Wellness

-YOGO is the newcomer on the block but they’ve already created our new favorite yoga mat for travel!
+YOGO is the newest mat on the block but they’ve quickly won us over.
+The YOGO hands down our favorite yoga mat for travel!
 It’s by far the stickiest travel mat on the market.
 We love how it folds up nicely which makes traveling a breeze.
-Although it’s super thin, it still has great support.
+Although it’s super thin, it still has great support (more than the Manduka).
 Bonus points for YOGO planting a tree every time one is purchased.

 - Too Expensive?
 Most expensive mat reviewed here (but well worth it)

 - Too thin?
 At 1/16″ it’s a pretty compact mat.
-Feels thicker than the Manduka
+More padding than the Manduka

 Honorable Mention: Lululemon Un Mat

 Lululemon doesn’t only sell yoga apparel – they also dabble in accessories.
-They recently came out with the Un Mat to compete in the portable yoga mat market.
+They created the Un Mat to compete in the portable yoga mat market.
 The Un Mat is comparable in size to the Manduka… super thin (1/16”) and super light weight (2lbs).
 Comes with a different texture on each side allowing you to choose your preferred grip.
 Can be rolled or folded.
 Made with polyurethane and natural rubber.

 - Not enough padding?
 1/16″ may not be enough cushion (same as Manduka)